BraeuerMax/Gatsby-EPortfolio/README.md

 <br />

 # Tasks:
-- add a new page for blogs and expand it with a new blog post. (.../blogs/firstpost)
+- Add a new page for blogs and expand it with a new blog post. (.../blogs/firstpost)
   - Implement the page in such a way that it uses the same layout and navbar as the pages that were previously implemented.
-- add a custom footer as a component to the layout.
-(Copyright can be kept or / extended)
+- Add a custom footer as a component to the layout.
+(Copyright can be kept or extended)